arunasurya/bisqtransifex/translationguidelines.md

 The Transifex project is run by a group of Bisq contributors: Transifex admins, translators and reviewers.
 [Transifex admins](transifexadmin.md) coordinate various activities and often also contribute as translators and/or reviewers.

 ## Translators
 Anyone can become a translator by requesting permission to translate.
-Please note that only translations for certain languages are compensated at any given moment.
+Please note that only translations for the languages that are included in each Bisq release are compensated at any given moment.
 You can learn more about it [here](translatordocumentation.md).

 ## Reviewers
 Reviews involve checking the translation thoroughly against the original.
 Each new software release contains the latest translations even though they have not been reviewed.
 This is done to provide the users with as complete translations as possible.